Qubasa/kvm_api_example/README.md

 ## Description

-This is a simple c++ wrapper around the kvm api to start a vm in 16bit real mode and run two instructions.
+This is a simple (not feature complete) c++20 wrapper around the kvm api to start a vm in 16bit real mode and run two instructions.

+Uses all options of clangs ubsan for robustness.

 ## Build
 ```bash